Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Modeling Winner-Loser Effects with a Hierarchical Logistic Regression

-We normalize the win ratio by the average win ratio of player $j$ across all games they play in the dataset.
-If $x_{ij}^{n}$ is the proportion of games that the $j$-th player has won in the past $n$ games then $\tilde{x}_{ij}^{n} = x_{ij}^{n} -\bar{x}_j$, where $\bar{x}_j$ is their overall win proportion for games of that format. $\beta_j$ captures how a players win probability changes as their recent performance deviates from their overall average win ratio.
+We normalize the win ratio by the cumulative win ratio of player $j$ up to the the $i$-th game.
+If $x_{ij}^n$ is the proportion of games the $j$-th player has won in the past $n$ games then $\tilde{x}_{ij}^n = x_{ij}^n - \bar{x}_j$, where $\bar{x}_j$ is their cumulative win proportion up to the current game.
+Importantly, we consider previous games to only be those played in the current session, as defined previously.
+If this is the first game in a session then we define $\tilde{x}_{ij}^{n}=0$.
+Note that if $n=1$, meaning we only consider the previous game in the session, then $\tilde{x}_{ij}^{n}$ will be positive if the previous game was a victory, and negative if the previous game was a loss.

 For $\bm{z_{ij}}$ we incorporate 2 covariates, namely the colour played by the focal player in an individual game and the rating difference between the focal player and their opponent. $\bm{\gamma} = (\gamma_1, \gamma_2)$ where $\gamma_1$ describes how the win probability changes in going from playing as black to playing as white. $\gamma_1 > 0$ would indicate that against an equally rated opponent, there would be an increased probability of winning when playing as white compared to playing as black. $\gamma_2$ describes the relationship between win probability and the difference in rating between the focal player and their current opponent. $\gamma_2>0$ would indicate that the more highly rated a focal player is than their opponent, the higher the probability they would win a match, accounting for the colour assigned to each player.